 2.3.2.
 Inflammatory response

-Insertion of titanium implants into the bone trigger an inflammatory response, which is important for the osseointegration process.
+Insertion of titanium implants into the bone triggers an inflammatory response, which is important for the osseointegration process.
 Acute inflammation is initiated by the pro-inflammatory cytokines, including interleukin-6 and tumor necrosis factor-alpha, released by immune cells, as well as by osteoblasts and fibroblasts of surrounding tissues.
 However, excessive release of pro-inflammatory cytokines indicates activation of chronic inflammation, which leads to failure of osseointegration [36].
 Therefore, the gene expression of the following pro-inflammatory cytokines was examined: interleukin-6 (IL6) and tumor necrosis factor-alpha (TNFA) in osteoblast-like cells (SaOS-2) and fibroblast-like cells (3T3 cell line).

 The expression of IL6, an inflammatory marker, was significantly reduced by the presence of all coatings (Figure 5).
 The collagen was the main influence in reducing this expression by more than half for each cell type.
 In fact, for osteoblast-like cells, IL6 expression decreased from 3.36 ± 0.28 (Ti) to 1.55 ± 0.23 (Ti_Col) and TNFA from 2.59 ± 0.19 (Ti) to 1.11 ± 0.04 (Ti_Col) (Figure 5a).
 For fibroblast-like cells, IL6 was reduced even more from 3.04 ± 0.39 (Ti) to 1.11 ± 0.29 (Ti_Col), as well as TNFA from 2.52 ± 0.26 (Ti) to 0.46 ± 0.05 (Ti_Col).
 However, PG seemed to have an impact as well, by reducing the IL6 expression to less than 1.
+This decrease is most robust on the Ti_Col_low coating, while the Ti_Col_high coating decreased the expression of TNFA.
+Nevertheless, the differences in expression of pro-inflammatory markers between Ti coated with low and high concentrations of PG, i.e. Ti_Col_low and Ti_Col_high, were not significant (p < 0.05).
+The inflammatory response was clearly reduced by all tested coatings compared to the uncoated Ti6Al4V.
+The obtained results indicate the ability of PG coatings to reduce the gene expression of the pro-inflammatory cytokines, in particular IL6.
+In addition, down-regulation of pro-inflammatory genes in the presence of PG coatings prevents bone degradation as it has been reported that IL6 and TNFA enhance osteoclast activation and bone resorption [37].
 Our findings are in line with previous studies investigating the anti-inflammatory effect of PG on macrophage-like cells [15].

 Bone loss leading to implant failure is triggered not only by excessive cytokine secretion, but also by release of proteolytic enzymes, mainly represented by metalloproteinase (MMP) [38].
 These degrading enzymes have a pivotal role in extracellular matrix remodeling.
 However, the overexpression of genes encoding MMP results in rapid bone degradation [39].
 The expression of MMP2, the gene encoding metalloproteinase-2 protein, was significantly reduced by the presence of all coatings (Figure 5b).
 The lowest expression of MMP2 expression was observed on Ti coatings with high concentration of PG (Ti_Col_high).
+Interestingly, fibrillar coatings of collagen type I on tissue culture dishes promoted the expression of MMP1, while coatings of tropocollagen did not [40].

 In summary, the results of gene expression indicate, that Ti coatings with PG, in particular containing PG in high concentration (Ti_Col_high) seem to promote osteogenic activities while reducing inflammation in vitro.